Bijan1986/docker-practice/dockerpractice.md

 4. CMD
 5. ENTRYPOINT

-**FROM**
+***
+**1. FROM** DIRECTIVE
+***

-A Dockerfile usually starts with the FROM directive.
-This is used to specify the parent image of our custom Docker image.
+1. A Dockerfile usually starts with the FROM directive.
+2. This is used to specify the parent image of our custom Docker image.
+    a.
 The parent image is the starting point of our custom Docker image.
+    b.
 All the customization that we do will be applied on top of the parent image.
 The parent image can be an image from Docker Hub, such as Ubuntu, CentOS, Nginx, and MySQL.

-The FROM directive takes a valid image name and a tag as arguments.
+ 3. The FROM directive takes a valid image name and a tag as arguments.
 If the tag is not specified, the latest tag will be used.

-:red_circle:**FROM <image>:<tag> **
+:red_circle:**SYNTAX image:tag**

 ```
 FROM ubuntu:20.04
 ```
 Additionally, we can use the base image if we need to build a Docker image from scratch.
-The base image, known as the scratch image, is an empty image mostly used to build other parent images.
+The base image, known as the **scratch** image, is an empty image mostly used to build other parent images.

-In the following FROM directive, we are using the scratch image to build our custom Docker image from scratch:
+In the following ***FROM*** directive, we are using the scratch image to build our custom Docker image from scratch:

 ```
 FROM scratch
 ```
-**LABEL**
+***
+**2. LABEL** DIRECTIVE
+***

-A LABEL is a key-value pair that can be used to add metadata to a Docker image.
-These labels can be used to organize the Docker images properly.
+1. A LABEL is a key-value pair that can be used to add metadata to a Docker image.

+2. These labels can be used to organize the Docker images properly.
 An example would be to add the name of the author of the Dockerfile or the version of the Dockerfile.

 A LABEL directive has the following format:

-:red_circle: **LABEL key = value**
+:red_circle: **SYNTAX key = value**

 if you want to view labels then try **docker image inspect image-id**